stef/pwdsphinx/man/type-pwd.md

 # DESCRIPTION

-This script combines `getpwd(1)`, `exec-on-click(1)` and the `sphinx(1)` client in such a way, that it securely queries for your master password, and then waits until you click somewhere (hopefully into a password entry field) and then sends the password as keystrokes.
-Using this mechanism you make sure your password is never on your clipboard where malware might steal it.
-And also it allows you to enter your password on those sites that disable copy/pasting into password fields.
+`type-pwd` combines `getpwd(1)`, `exec-on-click(1)`, and `sphinx(1)` to create a secure password entry workflow.
+It first prompts for your master password, then waits for you to click on a password field before typing the password as keystrokes.

+This approach ensures that your password never appears in the clipboard where malware could steal it.
+It also works on websites that disable copy and paste functionality in password fields.

-When you click make sure you click in the password entry field where you want the password to be entered.
+When prompted to click, make sure you click directly in the password entry field where you want the password entered.

 # REPORTING BUGS